-Inequalities in oral health status and inadequate use of oral health care services are well documented (Dye, Li, and Thorton-Evans 2012; IOM 2011a, 2011b; US DHHS 2010).
+Inequalities in oral health status and inadequate use of oral health care services are well documented.
 Dental caries is the most common chronic disease in children in the United States (NCHS 2012).
-In 2009-2010, 14% of children aged 3 -5 years had untreated dental caries.
+In 2009-2010, 14% of children aged 3-5 years had untreated dental caries.
 Among children aged 6-9 years, 17% had untreated dental caries, and among adolescents aged 13-15, 11% had untreated dental caries (Dye, L i, and Thorton-Evans 2012).
 Dental decay among children has significant short- and long-term adverse consequences (Tinanoff and Reisine 2009).
 Childhood caries is associated with increased risk of future caries (Gray, Marchment, and Anderson 1991; O'Sullivan and Tinanoff 1996; Reisine, Litt, and Tinanoff 1994), missed school days (Gift, Reisine, and Larach 1992; Hollister and Weintraub 1993), hospitalization and emergency room visits (Griffin et al. 2000; Sheller, Williams, and Lombardi 1997) and, in rare cases, death (Casamassimo et al. 2009).
+Identifying caries early is important to reverse the disease process, prevent progression of caries, and reduce incidence of future lesions.